TammyTheAnalyst/SQLiteStudio-Retrieve-Data-using-Single-Table-SQL-Queries/README.md

 ### Key Concepts I Worked On:

-### The SELECT Clause
+### The SELECT * from Statement
-In this section, I practiced using the SELECT clause to control which columns are returned from a query.
-By using this clause, I was able to retrieve specific columns from the database to meet the needs of each query.
+In this section, I practiced using the SELECT * FROM statement to retrieve all columns and rows from a specified table in the database.

 ### The ORDER BY Clause
 I worked on using the ORDER BY clause to rearrange the order of rows in the output returned from a query.
 This allowed me to organize the data in ascending or descending order based on specific columns.